 The Professional Quitus guarantees to future employers that students have acquired sufficient professional experience during their learning process, particularly by way of compulsory internships, or any other form of contract.
 Students obtain the quitus by successfully completing the following activities:

-- participating in the professional events organized by the ICN Business School, - completing periods of professional practice totaling 9 months out of the full course of study, including at least : - o a short professional experience of a minimum of 10 weeks, and - a long professional experience of a minimum of 5 months.
+- participating in the professional events organized by the ICN Business School, - completing periods of professional practice totaling 9 months out of the full course of study, including at least a long professional experience of a minimum of 5 months.